 The Service Availability Monitoring (SAM) framework provides a site-independent, centralised and uniform monitoring for all Grid services.
+SAM can also offer greater flexibility for individual VO's with the option of tailoring the monitoring to align with their specific services.
 Within EGI, SAM is used in the validation of sites and services and to calculate the site availability and reliability.

-SAM provides a set of probes which are submitted at regular intervals, and a database that stores test results.
+SAM is based on Nagios, a well-known open-source monitoring system, and provides a set of probes which are submitted at regular intervals, and a database that stores test results.
 In effect, SAM provides monitoring of grid services from a user's perspective.
 At the present time, SAM is being used by more than 330 certified and production sites in 48 countries to monitor more than 3400 grid services.

-However, there are different architectural constrains that must be amended to better support the current load of the system; moreover, due to the evolution of EGI from EGEE to a multitude of national grid initiatives, the resources and responsibility for grid monitoring must move away from a centrally administered monitoring function.
-This is why the original SAM architecture has been realigned to encompass the organisational charges that will take place as we move towards EGI by using the Nagios open-source framework for monitoring network hosts and services.
+Due to the evolution of EGI from EGEE to a multitude of national grid initiatives, the resources and responsibility for grid monitoring had to move away from a centrally administered monitoring function.
+This is why the original SAM architecture was realigned to encompass the organisational charges that took place as we moved towards EGI by using the Nagios open-source framework for monitoring network hosts and services.